awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CreateDestination.md

    }
    ```

 1. Create a permissions policy to define which actions CloudWatch Logs can perform on your account\.
-First, you'll use a text editor to create a permissions policy in a file **\~/PermissionsForCWL\.json**:
+First, use a text editor to create a permissions policy in a file **\~/PermissionsForCWL\.json**:

    ```
    {